nicolonsky/Techblog/PowerShell-CheatSheet/Reamde.md

 [Source: Microsoft DevBlogs](https://devblogs.microsoft.com/scripting/weekend-scripter-welcome-to-the-powershell-information-stream/)

-Writing to the different streams is done with:
+Writing to the different streams is achieved with:

 ```PowerShell
 Write-Output